GMIMG/GMIMG.github.io/_posts/4a.Data_communications/2018-11-12-Media Access Control(MAC).md

 'Pure ALOHA'

 Each station sends a frame whenever it has a frame to send (multiple access), but possibility of collision.
-If collided needto resend the frames that have been destroyed during transmission.
+If collided need to resend the frames that have been destroyed during transmission.
 Pure ALOHA protocol relies on acknowledgments from the receiver.
 If the acknowledgment does not arrive after a time-out period. the station assumes that the frame (or the acknowledgment) has been destoryed and resends the frame.

 'Binary exponential backoff'